CHIP-SPV/chipStar/README.md

 ## Prerequisites

 * Cmake >= 3.20.0
-* Clang and LLVM 18, 19, 20
+* Clang and LLVM 20, 21, 22 (plus an experimental `latest` option tracking the maintained [chipStar-llvm-23](https://github.com/CHIP-SPV/llvm-project/tree/chipStar-llvm-23) branch)
-  * Can be installed, for example, by adding the [LLVM's Debian/Ubuntu repository](https://apt.llvm.org/) and installing packages 'clang-19 llvm-19 clang-tools-19'.
+  * Can be installed, for example, by adding the [LLVM's Debian/Ubuntu repository](https://apt.llvm.org/) and installing packages 'clang-20 llvm-20 clang-tools-20'.
-  * For the best results, install Clang/LLVM from a chipStar LLVM/Clang [branch](https://github.com/CHIP-SPV/llvm-project/tree/chipStar-llvm-18) which has fixes that are not yet in the LLVM upstream project.
+  * For the best results, build Clang/LLVM with the chipStar patches applied (from `llvm-patches/llvm-<version>/`).
 See below for a scripted way to build and install the patched versions.
 * SPIRV-LLVM-Translator from a branch matching the LLVM major version:
-  (e.g. llvm\_release\_180 for LLVM 18, llvm\_release\_190 for LLVM 19)
+  (e.g. llvm\_release\_200 for LLVM 20, llvm\_release\_210 for LLVM 21)
 ,  [llvm-spirv](https://github.com/KhronosGroup/SPIRV-LLVM-Translator).
   * Make sure the built llvm-spirv binary is installed into the same path as clang binary, otherwise clang might find and use a different llvm-spirv, leading to errors.
 * SPIRV-Tools and SPIRV-Headers: